IvanJosipovic/ingress-nginx-validate-jwt/README.md

 # ingress-nginx-validate-jwt

 ### What is this?
-This project is an API server which is used along with the [nginx.ingress.kubernetes.io/auth-url](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#external-authentication) annotation for ingresss-nginx and enables customizable JWT validation.
+This project is an API server which is used along with the [nginx.ingress.kubernetes.io/auth-url](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#external-authentication) annotation for ingress-nginx and enables customizable JWT validation.

 ### Install